Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/9_AD_Converter.rst

 Move the program folder “Freenove_Ultimate_Starter_Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “09.1_AnalogRead and then click “AnalogRead.py”.
+Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “AnalogRead and then click “AnalogRead.py”.

 AnalogRead
 -------------------------------